 What is Chuck Schumer standing for?

-Because the president's standing on safety security and life and death.
+Because the president's standing on safety, security, and life and death.

-The president's about stopping cartels, gangs, and drugs, and human trafficking, and what are they standing for?
+The president's about stopping cartels, gangs, and drugs, and human trafficking.

 Just to stop Trump.

-And so to me, I've and I've said this from the beginning, I don't care which way the president goes to get the money.
+And so to me, and I've said this from the beginning, I don't care which way the president goes to get the money.

-We were facing a potential walkout of air traffic controllers, TSA workers, people not getting paid, that were forced to do their jobs.
+We were facing a potential walkout of air traffic controllers, TSA workers, people not getting paid that were forced to do their jobs.

-Uh, a hardship on furloughed employees was happening.
+A hardship on furloughed employees was happening.

 To me, this is just a shift in strategy.